Iron Age in the United Arab Emirates: Iron Age III and post Iron Age

-Post Iron Age
+According to Herodotus’ Histories, Maka supplied troops to fight with Xerxes’ army in 480 BCE.
+Iron Age III short swords with distinctive crescent pommels from finds at Qusais in Dubai; Buhais in Sharjah and Rumailah and Qattara in Al Ain are identical in form to that borne by the figure of a native of Maka carved in Darius II’s grave relief at Persepolis.
+The Achaemenid empire was to fall in its turn to the Macedonians under Alexander the Great, the Macedonian who conquered Persia but who died before he could invade the little satrapy of Maka.

-The period from 300–0 BCE has been dubbed both the Mleiha and the Late Pre-Islamic period, and follows on from the dissolution of Darius III's empire.
+The period from 300–0 BCE has been dubbed both the Mleiha and the Pre-Islamic Recent period, and follows on from the dissolution of Darius III's empire.
 Although the era has been called Hellenistic, Alexander the Great's conquests went no further than Persia and he left Arabia untouched.
 However, Macedonian coinage unearthed at Ed-Dur dates back to Alexander the Great.
 Contemporary Greek manuscripts have given the exports from Ed-Dur as 'pearls, purple dye, clothing, wine, gold and slaves, and a great quantity of dates'.

 The most complete evidence of human settlement and community from this time is at Mleiha, where a thriving agrarian community benefited from the protection of a mudbrick fort.
 It was here, and during this period, that the most complete evidence of iron usage has been found, including nails, long swords and arrowheads as well as evidence of slag from smelting.